elastic/apm-pipeline-library/vars/README.md

   ```

 ## isCommentTrigger
-Check it the build was triggered by a comment in GitHub and the user is an Elastic user.
+Check if the build was triggered by a comment in GitHub and the user is an Elastic user.
 it stores the comment owner username in the GITHUB_COMMENT_AUTHOR environment variable and the
 comment itself in the GITHUB_COMMENT environment variable.